dasfaaschool2016/dasfaaschool2016.github.io/_posts/2016-11-06-introduction.md

 The course assumes that students are familiar with conceptual data modeling tools such as Entity-Relationship (ER) data model, logical data models such as the relational and object-relational data model, SQL3 as a commercial query language, normal forms and logical data design, physical design of a database using persistent data structures such as B+-tree and Hash indexes, transactions, concurrency control and crash recovery techniques.

+### Lecture 4.
+Industry Talk

+`Dr. Tam Le Nhan` - **IBM Vietnam**

+Beside cloud computing and big data, IoT and Blockchain are driving the digital disruption of the physical world, accelerating advances in technology.
+Gaining insights from huge volumes of IoT data can lead to better business decisions.
+IBM Watson IoT Platform will connect Watson APIs to the IoT solution and apply real-time analytics to monitor and act on both structure and unstructured data.
+It also leverages machine learning, natural language processing and environmental conditions to optimize products, processes and business operations.
+Blockchain is a technology for a new generation of transactional applications that establishes trust, accountability and transparency while streamlining business processes.
+It is a design pattern made famous by bitcoin, but its uses go far beyond.
+With blockchain, we can re-imagine the world's most fundamental business interactions and open the door to invent new styles of digital interactions.
+IBM Blockchain and the revolutionary shared ledger technology can help your enterprise business solve complex problems now and in the near future.

 ## Local Organizers

 - Tuyet Trinh Vu, Hanoi University of Science and Technology, Vietnam